 Your input will be considered by the Steering Committee as we craft the recommendations for these Planning Focus Areas.
 The comprehensive plan is the primary guide the Zoning Commission and Board of Trustees use when considering rezoning applications.
 The comprehensive plan is not the zoning regulation.

 Place a dot anywhere within the township boundaries and identify the type of place by using the dropdown list.
 Next, provide the name of the place (if applicable) and provide a description of why you placed the dot in the specific location.
 For example, a resident may place a dot in the area along the east side of Mason-Montgomery Road between Fields Drive and Irwin-Simpson Road with a drop-down of single-family residential and indicate it should be identified as residential single-family on the character area map (currently within overlapping character areas: Town-Center Mixed Use and Office Park).
-Locations previously identified with additional development potential or in need of redevelopment are highlighted in yellow and pink.
+See the file linked in the sidebar for descriptions of the land uses.
+Locations identified for potential changes in land use are highlighted in orange, red, and green depending on their existing uses.
 These are the area’s most likely to change.
-Therefor the comprehensive plan should indicate what types of development or preservation are most appropriate in these locations.
+Therefore the comprehensive plan should indicate what types of development or preservation are most appropriate in these locations.

 1. To move a marker, click and hold on the marker and drag it to a new location.